Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: EXPERIMENTAL SETUP

 \subsection{Datasets}

 We build three incremental datasets, as described below.

-\textbf{CODALM\_small (Model Selection).} We begin evaluation with CODALM\_small, a dataset that we curate to contain 100 real-world driving images (50 anomalous, 50 normal) derived from the CODA corner case dataset \cite{li2022codarealworldroadcorner}.
+\textbf{Model Selection.} We begin evaluation with \textbf{CODALM\_small}, a dataset that we curate to contain 100 real-world driving images (50 anomalous, 50 normal) derived from the CODA corner case dataset \cite{li2022codarealworldroadcorner}.
 Each image receives manual annotation with detailed textual scene descriptions and anomaly evaluations, ensuring a high-quality ground truth.
 This dataset enables our initial scanning across 30+ VLM candidates: the small size of the dataset allows us to identify the best models of each family without excessive resource consumption, while providing sufficient data for measuring average response times and API costs.

-\textbf{CODALM\_medium (Comparative Evaluation).} To validate our approach at scale, we created CODALM\_medium by combining automated framework evaluation with human expert validation.
-Starting with the full CODA dataset (9,640 images), we used Gemini-2.0-Flash-Exp (the top-performing model in our evaluation at that time) to generate scene descriptions and anomaly evaluations.
-From these, 5,078 annotations were reviewed and corrected by two human evaluators, resulting in a high-quality balanced dataset with validated ground truth.
-For comparative experiments, 1,020 examples were selected to form a balanced subset, while the remaining served as the fine-tuning dataset.
+\textbf{Comparative Evaluation.} To validate our approach, we created \textbf{CODALM\_medium} by combining automated framework evaluation with human validation.
+Starting with the full CODA dataset (9,640 images), we used Gemini-2.0-Flash-Exp (our top-performing model at that time) to generate scene descriptions and anomaly evaluations.
+From these, two human evaluators reviewed and corrected 5,078 annotations, producing a balanced dataset with validated ground truth.
+Of these, 1,020 form the balanced test subset; the rest serve as fine-tuning data.
 Figure~\ref{fig:codalm_medium_distribution} shows the anomaly distribution across CODALM\_medium: 60.9\% contain anomalies spanning four semantic layers.
 Movable Objects anomalies are most frequent (81.7\%), followed by Street Layer (44.2\%), Infrastructure (39.7\%), and Environmental (18.3\%).
-The dataset also captures varying complexity levels, from single-layer anomalies (27.4\%) to quad-layer anomalies (2.6\%), providing broad coverage for training robust detection models.
+The dataset captures varying complexity, from single-layer (27.4\%) to quad-layer anomalies (2.6\%), providing broad coverage for training robust models.

-\textbf{CODALM\_large (Framework Application).} Finally, we release the complete 9,640-image CODALM\_large dataset, fully labeled using SAVANT with the best-performing VLM.
+\textbf{Framework Application.} Finally, we release the complete 9,640-image \textbf{CODALM\_large} dataset, fully labeled using SAVANT with the best-performing VLM.
 This dataset represents the largest semantically-annotated dataset for anomaly detection in autonomous driving, and demonstrates our framework's capability as a scalable data annotation engine.